fayrenheit/Hollywood-Gender-Representation/README.md

 good and bad female representation differ in the words they use.
 Even though the Bechdel test isn’t the sole indicator of female representation in films, this analysis can provide insights into how women are portrayed in movies and how their representation can impact the way we perceive and value women in society.

+The datasets were obtained from a study conducted by FiveThirtyEight on Hollywood's gender bias.
+The datasets can be downloaded from the following Github repository https://github.com/rfordatascience/tidytuesday/tree/master/data/2021/2021-03-09